 2. Rescue those abandoned baskets

-70% of online shoppers abandon their baskets before purchasing.
+88% of shoppers abandon their baskets before purchasing.
 This is a crazy statistic, and if you’re not making efforts to draw these users back to site, you’ll be missing out on a huge amount of revenue.
 It’s easy for shoppers to get distracted, so any number of reasons could cause them to forget about their items.
 It’s up to you to remind them of their unfinished purchase, and luckily it’s not a difficult task.
 There are many different ways you can do this – email campaigns, retargeting ads, personalised offers – whichever method you choose, it’s highly likely that you can convert these nearly-customers into people who spend their hard-earned cash.
 We like to retarget customers who’ve abandoned their baskets after say a week or so, and give them a slight discount to encourage them to come back and finish their purchase.
 Works a treat.

 Anna, Paid Social Exec: “Effective retargeting is an amazing way to turn those ‘nearly customers’ into the people who pay!
 Create cart retargeting ads for people at different stages of buying each of your products and see your conversion rate take off.”

 Putting together an outfit day in day out can be stressful.
 Fashion-following shoppers are highly likely to search online for style tips and advice on how to pair their shoes with their clothes, how to pick the right accessories to wear and how to always match the jacket to the occasion.
 Help your audience look their best by creating style guides.
 Not only are these guides incredibly useful to your shoppers, they also form invaluable content for your website, which you can then go on to use in email campaigns, social content and ads.
 Get creative – there are all sorts of style guides you could come up with – seasonal guides, office-wear, date outfits… The list is endless!